danfuzz/samizdat/doc/library-guide/Selector.md

 Selector
 -------

-A `Selector` is an identifier used when referring to methods.
+A `Selector` is an identifier used when referring to methods and other language constructs.

 <br><br>